1jour1vin

 Nose

-Delicate and elegant, with subtle notes of yuzu, citrus, pineapple, candied lemon, subtle hints of honey, jasmine
+Delicate and elegant, with subtle notes of yuzu, citrus, pineapple, candied lemon, and faint hints of honey and jasmine

-Frank and supple, beautifully balanced between freshness and roundness, with aromas of acacia honey, candied fruit, pear, and eucalyptus.
-Salty finish.
+Open and supple, with a beautiful balance between freshness and roundness, featuring aromas of acacia honey, candied fruit, pear, and eucalyptus.
+A briny finish.

 Serve